 Yes, it is possible to migrate data between Amazon RDS and Amazon Aurora.
 You can migrate easily if you’re currently using a database engine- such as MySQL or PostgreSQL- that is supported by both services.

-Because, the fundamental functionalities of AWS RDS are carried over to AWS Aurora, along with additional functionality designed for MySQL and PostgreSQL.
-The similarity supports AWS’s objective of offering a seamless cloud experience, guarantees a consistent user interface, and makes moving between services easier.
-Consider Aurora as a more advanced version with database-specific optimizations.
+The fundamental functionalities of AWS RDS are carried over to AWS Aurora, along with additional functionality designed for MySQL and PostgreSQL.
+This similarity supports AWS’s objective of offering a seamless cloud experience, guarantees a consistent user interface, and makes moving between services easier.
+Consider Aurora a more advanced version with database-specific optimizations.

 Aurora extends the basis of RDS while introducing new features like improved read scalability, faster replication, and a high-performance storage subsystem.
-With these improvements, Aurora becomes even more special, providing better features for PostgreSQL and MySQL databases.
-Users who are used to RDS can transition with ease thanks to the shared basis.
+Aurora becomes even more special with these improvements, providing better features for PostgreSQL and MySQL databases.
+Thanks to the shared basis, users who are used to RDS can transition with ease.

-No, only certain database engines are supported by Amazon RDS; custom or third-party engines are not supported at this time.
+No, Amazon RDS only supports certain database engines; custom or third-party engines are not currently supported.